Monaco Grand Prix 2025: how to get there and get around town

 Scan the QR code for more information about the car park and the shuttle buses.

-Another option for car users would be the park-and-ride facilities in Beausoleil, Cap d’Ail and Roquebrune-Cap-Martin.
+Another option for car users are the park-and-ride facilities in Beausoleil, Cap d’Ail and Roquebrune-Cap-Martin.

 You can also travel to the Principality using car-sharing applications such as BlaBlaCar.
 You’ll also find car-sharing offers on social media, so check regularly as they tend to get snapped up pretty quickly.